madskjeldgaard/komet/README.md

 It is currently not intended for use by others, but feel free to check it out.

+## About the system

+Komet is both a library and a factory.

+### Features

+The main principle is to modularize the synth components into simple source functions and components that are then combined in all sorts of combinations.
+This way, a sound process only needs to be defined once to be built using all combinations of those components.
+This leads to more predictable naming schemes that makes it easier to compose with.

+In addition, the system contains many convenience functions, custom types and shortcuts to help avoid common mistakes when composing with SynthDefs in patterns in SuperCollider.
+As an example - a piece of music can be written using this package for a stereo setup, but then if you want to work on it in high order ambisonics, you simply change the number of channels in the setup.
+The arguments of the SynthDefs produced are predictable (and aliased in the custom event types) to avoid embarrassing mistakes like setting the `\atk` of a Synth in a pattern when in fact it was defined with the name `\attack`, instead of hard coding this in a bunch of SynthDefs (leading to errors and discrepancies), you only need to define this once and it is propagated into all the SynthDefs produced.

+- Define one source sound function, get a plethora of SynthDefs - each source function is combined with every envelope, filter and panning function in the library automatically.
+- Consistent argument names in SynthDefs
+- Strict typing to ensure data is initialized correctly
+- An FX library organized into stereo, channelized and high order ambisonics versions.
+	- Includes a framework for generating "parallel processing" fx SynthDefs from all defined fx source functions
+- Multichannel support:
+	- Azimuth-based multichannel panning
+	- High order ambisonics
+	- Stereo output
+	- Mono output
+- Shipped with custom Faust plugins that are automatically compiled and installed.
+- JITlib-style FX chain as well as a "main output" effect system
+- Event types to make it easier and less errorprone to write patterns
+- Pattern types to easily manipulate fx chains or the main output effects

 ## Dependencies

 - Faust => v2.40